DRAGON CAFE IN THE CITY

 Dragon Café in the City welcomes anyone living or working in the Square Mile who is feeling the pressures of work or life.

-It is a relaxing space, and is open to everyone.
 Located in Shoe Lane Library, Dragon Café in the City offers a range of free activities and events to promote and support mental wellbeing.
-Dragon Café in the City also provides an open, quiet and calm environment, to reflect or to practice mindfulness on your own - A space to look after your own wellbeing – mind, body and soul.
+Dragon Café in the City also provides an open, quiet and calm environment, to reflect and be creative.

 short massage and complementary therapy sessions